 Audio Recording of Courses will often be paired with the Course Notes accommodation so the audio recording can be sent to Note Taking Express so their professional notetakers can listen to, and create course notes based on, that recording.
-The student will need to show you their Determination of Accommodations letter before they can start to audio record your class meetings.
+The student will need to request that the accommodation notification email be sent to you before they can start to audio record your class meetings.

 There are few things we encourage you to do to help ensure that a student is able to access your class:

 - Use a microphone during lecture to help amplify and clarify your voice during lecture.

 - If you are lecturing to a large class, consider consulting with the student to help them identify a seat in the classroom that allows them to capture the best quality recording.